amsify42/php-typestruct/README.md

 Json
 XML
 ```
-As we have already seen the example, lets see the examples for the rest
+As we have already seen the array example, lets see the examples for the rest
 #### Object(stdClass)
 ```php
 $data        = new \stdClass();